root-project/web/manual/trees/index.md

 toc_sticky: true
 ---

-ROOT provides the [TTree](https://root.cern/doc/master/classTTree.html) and the [TNtuple](https://root.cern/doc/master/classTNtuple.html) class to store large quantities of same-class objects.
+ROOT provides the {% include ref class="TTree" %} and the {% include ref class="TNtuple" %} class to store large quantities of same-class objects.
 They are optimized to reduce disk space and enhance access speed.

 A tree consists of a list of independent columns, called branches.
-The [TBranch](https://root.cern/doc/master/classTBranch.html) class represents a branch.
+The {% include ref class="TBranch" %}class represents a branch.
 A branch can contain all kind of data, such as objects or arrays in addition to all the simple types.

-A `TNtuple` is a `TTree` that is limited to only contains floating-point numbers.
+A {% include ref class="TNtuple" %} is a {% include ref class="TTree" %}, which is limited to contain only floating-point numbers.

 > **Tutorials**